Myanmar's Suu Kyi - from prisoner to would-be lawmaker

 "Some are a little bit too optimistic about the situation.
 We are cautiously optimistic.
 We are at the beginning of a road," the 66-year-old Suu Kyi said last month.

-"Many people are beginning to say that the democratization process here is irreversible.
+"Many people are beginning to say that the democratisation process here is irreversible.
 It's not so."

-Without her National League for Democracy (NLD) party's participation, there would have been little interest in Sunday's by-elections for a legislature where 25 percent of the seats are reserved for the military and a party close to the military has most of the rest.
+There is little doubt that without her National League for Democracy (NLD) party's participation, Sunday's by-elections for 45 seats - just 7 percent of the elected seats in a legislature dominated by the military - would have barely registered on the global news agenda.

 Suu Kyi was living in Britain but returned to her family home in April 1988 to care for her ailing mother just as resentment of junta rule boiled over into nationwide protests.